This is page 7 of the story, “Living in Thailand” – the first page is HERE.

 I just went back to update and edit this book that I haven’t looked at in about seven years.
 I didn’t know whether to update the entire book and bring it up to date, or leave it stand.
 I left it as it was pretty much.

 I found it really interesting to read again.
-I’d only been in the country a couple of years when I wrote this.
+I’d only been in the country for a couple of years when I wrote this.
 Now it has been ten years.

 Strange to see that I didn’t know what to do – I thought I was going to teach some more.

 Today I’m a bit disillusioned with Thailand.
 We have a daughter and she is just starting school.
 All the inadequacies of the school system I see quite clearly and from a different viewpoint.
-I am not sure whether it is better to return to the states for her education and life, or to remain in Thailand.
+I am not sure whether it is better to return to the states for her education and life or to remain in Thailand.

 It will be fun in ten years to look back at this ebook again and see what I was thinking today and what I ended up doing.